Rapiscan Systems

 The company headquarters, in Torrance, California, USA, is the primary location for research and development, engineering, manufacturing, sales and marketing, and customer service support.
 Their European headquarters, and home to Rapiscan Systems Limited, is in Salfords in Surrey, England, near Gatwick Airport.
 The primary centre for development and distribution of X-ray systems for hold-baggage screening is also at Salfords.
-In Espoo, Finland, Rapiscan Systems designs and manufactures its Metor Metal Detectors, used in people-screening applications.
+In Espoo, Finland, Rapiscan Systems designed and manufactured its Metor Metal Detectors, used in people-screening applications.